BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName.md

 `func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasObjectProperties() bool`

 HasObjectProperties returns a boolean if a field has been set.

+### GetHoldTimer

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetHoldTimer() int32`

+GetHoldTimer returns the HoldTimer field if non-nil, zero value otherwise.

+### GetHoldTimerOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetHoldTimerOk() (*int32, bool)`

+GetHoldTimerOk returns a tuple with the HoldTimer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHoldTimer

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetHoldTimer(v int32)`

+SetHoldTimer sets HoldTimer field to given value.

+### HasHoldTimer

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasHoldTimer() bool`

+HasHoldTimer returns a boolean if a field has been set.

+### SetHoldTimerNil

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetHoldTimerNil(b bool)`

+ SetHoldTimerNil sets the value for HoldTimer to be an explicit nil

+### UnsetHoldTimer
+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) UnsetHoldTimer()`

+UnsetHoldTimer ensures that no value is present for HoldTimer, not even an explicit nil
+### GetDisableTcpUdpLearnedPacketAcceleration

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetDisableTcpUdpLearnedPacketAcceleration() bool`

+GetDisableTcpUdpLearnedPacketAcceleration returns the DisableTcpUdpLearnedPacketAcceleration field if non-nil, zero value otherwise.

+### GetDisableTcpUdpLearnedPacketAccelerationOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetDisableTcpUdpLearnedPacketAccelerationOk() (*bool, bool)`

+GetDisableTcpUdpLearnedPacketAccelerationOk returns a tuple with the DisableTcpUdpLearnedPacketAcceleration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisableTcpUdpLearnedPacketAcceleration

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetDisableTcpUdpLearnedPacketAcceleration(v bool)`

+SetDisableTcpUdpLearnedPacketAcceleration sets DisableTcpUdpLearnedPacketAcceleration field to given value.

+### HasDisableTcpUdpLearnedPacketAcceleration

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasDisableTcpUdpLearnedPacketAcceleration() bool`

+HasDisableTcpUdpLearnedPacketAcceleration returns a boolean if a field has been set.

+### GetMacAgingTimerOverride

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetMacAgingTimerOverride() int32`

+GetMacAgingTimerOverride returns the MacAgingTimerOverride field if non-nil, zero value otherwise.

+### GetMacAgingTimerOverrideOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetMacAgingTimerOverrideOk() (*int32, bool)`

+GetMacAgingTimerOverrideOk returns a tuple with the MacAgingTimerOverride field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMacAgingTimerOverride

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetMacAgingTimerOverride(v int32)`

+SetMacAgingTimerOverride sets MacAgingTimerOverride field to given value.

+### HasMacAgingTimerOverride

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasMacAgingTimerOverride() bool`

+HasMacAgingTimerOverride returns a boolean if a field has been set.

+### SetMacAgingTimerOverrideNil

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetMacAgingTimerOverrideNil(b bool)`

+ SetMacAgingTimerOverrideNil sets the value for MacAgingTimerOverride to be an explicit nil

+### UnsetMacAgingTimerOverride
+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) UnsetMacAgingTimerOverride()`

+UnsetMacAgingTimerOverride ensures that no value is present for MacAgingTimerOverride, not even an explicit nil
+### GetSpanningTreePriority

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetSpanningTreePriority() string`

+GetSpanningTreePriority returns the SpanningTreePriority field if non-nil, zero value otherwise.

+### GetSpanningTreePriorityOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetSpanningTreePriorityOk() (*string, bool)`

+GetSpanningTreePriorityOk returns a tuple with the SpanningTreePriority field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSpanningTreePriority

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetSpanningTreePriority(v string)`

+SetSpanningTreePriority sets SpanningTreePriority field to given value.

+### HasSpanningTreePriority

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasSpanningTreePriority() bool`

+HasSpanningTreePriority returns a boolean if a field has been set.

+### GetPacketQueueId

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetPacketQueueId() string`

+GetPacketQueueId returns the PacketQueueId field if non-nil, zero value otherwise.

+### GetPacketQueueIdOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetPacketQueueIdOk() (*string, bool)`

+GetPacketQueueIdOk returns a tuple with the PacketQueueId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPacketQueueId

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetPacketQueueId(v string)`

+SetPacketQueueId sets PacketQueueId field to given value.

+### HasPacketQueueId

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasPacketQueueId() bool`

+HasPacketQueueId returns a boolean if a field has been set.

+### GetPacketQueueIdRefType

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetPacketQueueIdRefType() string`

+GetPacketQueueIdRefType returns the PacketQueueIdRefType field if non-nil, zero value otherwise.

+### GetPacketQueueIdRefTypeOk

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) GetPacketQueueIdRefTypeOk() (*string, bool)`

+GetPacketQueueIdRefTypeOk returns a tuple with the PacketQueueIdRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPacketQueueIdRefType

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) SetPacketQueueIdRefType(v string)`

+SetPacketQueueIdRefType sets PacketQueueIdRefType field to given value.

+### HasPacketQueueIdRefType

+`func (o *ConfigPutRequestEthDeviceProfilesEthDeviceProfilesName) HasPacketQueueIdRefType() bool`

+HasPacketQueueIdRefType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)